kubeflow/manifests/gcp/v2/README.md

-# Kubeflow on KCC Installation Guide
+# Alpha: Kubeflow on KCC Installation Guide

-This instruction explains how to setup kubeflow on top of KCC and ASM.
+This instruction explains how to set up Kubeflow on top of Config Connector (KCC) and Anthos Service Mesh (ASM).
+Compared with the currently documented GCP deployment, this architecture uses KCC instead of Deployment Manager, and service mesh in the form of ASM instead of open source Istio.

 Assume using IAP to protect the kubeflow UI endpoint.

 ### Benefits of using  KCC